 To help IT executives understand their options, the full report examines adoption trends in database administration outsourcing.
 We report on the percentage of organizations outsourcing database administration (frequency), the average amount of work outsourced (level), and the change in the amount of work being outsourced (trend).
 We also present success rates for the cost and service experience and show how these trends differ by organization size and sector.
 We conclude with recommendations for improving the effectiveness of database administration outsourcing.

 This Research Byte is based on our report on this subject, Database Administration Outsourcing Trends and Customer Experience.
-The full report is available at no charge for Avasant clients, or it may be purchased by non-clients directly from our website (click for pricing).
+The full report is available at no charge for Avasant Research subscribers, or it may be purchased by non-subscribers directly from our website (click for pricing).